bencecile/Projects/Python/README.txt

 - Python 3 is required and all libraries must be python 3 compatible
 - Library dependencies:
   - Pillow
+  - lxml
+  - requests
 - All libraries can be obtained easily from the pip command (https://pypi.python.org/pypi/pip)
-  - Any Unix package should be able to find pip (sudo apt-get install pip)
+  - Any Unix package should be able to find pip (sudo apt-get install python-pip)
 - All of the python programs can be run from the command line with "python3 <File Name>" or "python <File Name" (if python 3 is default).

 Descriptions for each of the files:
 ### imageOperations.py ###
 Requires a base image and makes a new image either outlined or grey scaled.
-Prompts the user for the operation to be performed and then the path to the image.
+Prompts the user for the operation to be performed and the path to the image.

 ### mouse_com.py ###
 Windows only.